 The Information Systems and Technologies area of the FCC Group ensures that adequate technological support is provided to the Group's management processes, optimising the level of service provided to users, and ensuring the confidentiality and integrity of information systems.
-Reporting to this area, the FCC Group has an Information Security Department responsible for defining, and implementing internal controls to verify proper compliance with corporate information security policies, including those that support the processes of preparing and publishing financial information, and that assume responsibility for data protection matters.
+Reporting to this area, the FCC Group has an Information Security Department in charge of defining and implementing internal controls to verify correct compliance with corporate information security policies, including the ones that support the processes of preparation and publication of financial information, preventing cyberattacks and undertaking data protection responsibilities.

-General Internal Audit and Risk Management Division.
+General Internal Audit and Risk Management Division

-Its objective is to provide the Audit and Control Committee and Senior Management with an independent and objective opinion on the Group's ability to achieve its objectives through a systematic and methodological approach for the assessment, management and effectiveness of internal control and risk management processes, assessing the effectiveness and reasonableness of the internal control systems, as well as the functioning of processes according to the procedures, proposing improvements and providing methodological support to the Division in the process of identifying the main risks that affect activities and supervising the actions for their management.
+The purpose is to provide the Audit and Control Committee and senior management with an independent and objective opinion on the Group's position to achieve its objectives through a systematic and methodological approach to the assessment, management and effectiveness of internal control and risk management processes, assessing the effectiveness and reasonableness of internal control systems, and the functioning of the processes in accordance with the procedures, proposing improvements to them and providing methodological support to the management in the process of identifying the main risks affecting the activities and supervising the actions for their management.